Cessna 400

 Cessna's mockup of the Corvalis TTx; featuring the Garmin G2000 avionics suite.

-The Cessna 400, marketed as the Cessna TTx, is a single-engine, fixed-gear, low-wing general aviation aircraft built from composite materials by Cessna Aircraft.
+The Cessna 400, marketed as the Cessna Corvalis, is a single-engine, fixed-gear, low-wing general aviation aircraft built from composite materials by Cessna Aircraft.
 The Cessna 400 was originally built by Columbia Aircraft as the Columbia 400 until December 2007.
-From 2013, the aircraft was built as the Cessna TTx Model T240.
+From 2013, the aircraft was built as the Cessna T240 Corvalis TTx.

 Cessna 400 production was ended in February 2018.